openstack-k8s-operators/edpm-ansible/roles/edpm_container_standalone/README.md

 - **`false` (default):** Uses `edpm_container_manage` with JSON container definitions — the traditional EDPM approach.
 - **`true`:** Uses Podman Quadlet with native `.container` unit files managed by systemd.

 Services can be migrated from `container_manage` to Quadlet one at a time.
-Both methods share the same state tracking, kolla config, and service lifecycle features.
+Both methods share the same state tracking and service lifecycle features.

 ## Quadlet Deployment